rajitsr/BDD_SemSeg_Lanes/README.md

-# BDD_SemSeg_Lanes
+# SemSeg_Lanes

-Here we provide the download and pre-processing instructions for the BDD_SemSeg_Lanes dataset, that is released through our paper: BDD_SemSeg_Lanes - A Manifold Driving Dataset for Lane Detection and Classification for Autonomous Vehicles.
+Here we provide the download and pre-processing instructions for the BDD_SemSeg_Lanes dataset, that is released through our paper: SemSeg_Lanes - A Manifold Driving Dataset for Lane Detection and Classification for Autonomous Vehicles.
 It uses BDD100K dataset as a baseline.
 We have also provided the codes for conversion.

 ## Main Features
 -76000 annotated images